kgxsz/devops-101/part-three/README.md

 For this workshop it's sufficient to have a single playbook and an inventory file with a variable defined within it.
 For real world projects, however, you will need to separate tasks out into 'roles', and variables should live in their own files, not in the inventory file.

 ## Connect to the Go Server
 Your Go server and agent should now be up and running.
-The Go server is listening on port 8153 of the CI master instance, but you won't be able to access it since we've blocked all incoming traffic from the outside world other than ssh.
-So we're going to use ssh port forwarding, which simply forwards a given address and port to us when we have an ssh connection open.
+The Go server is listening on port 8153 of the CI master instance, but you won't be able to access it since we've blocked all incoming traffic from the outside world other than SSH.
+So we're going to use SSH port forwarding, which simply forwards a given address and port to us when we have an SSH connection open.

 - connect to the CI master and set up port forwarding with: